 If you’re a parent, you likely have mixed feelings when your teen becomes a licensed driver.
 It’s a relief to know your days of playing chauffeur are over.
-But the cost of insuring your new driver is frightening.
-Here’s how to reduce your teen’s auto insurance rates and maybe calm your fears.
+But the cost of insuring your new driver may be frightening.
+Here’s how to reduce auto insurance rates for your teen and maybe calm your fears at the same time.

 Shop around for an insurance provider

 Take advantage of the competition between companies.
 Shop online or call around to compare at least three quotes.
 This will give you a good sample of what's available without becoming overwhelmed with options.
-Keep in mind, it’s often cheaper to add your teen to your policy instead of getting them one of their own.
+It’s often cheaper to add your teen to your policy instead of getting a solo policy.
 Remember, though, cheap insurance doesn’t always mean good insurance.
 Don’t sacrifice coverage for price.

-While you’re comparing provider options, be sure to check out LGFCU’s comprehensive and affordable auto insurance for both experienced and newly licensed drivers.
+While you’re comparing provider options, look for comprehensive and affordable auto insurance for both experienced and newly licensed drivers.
+That could be a money-saving option, especially when you bundle your teen driver policy with your home and auto insurance.